 Keeping your HVAC system running well will require occasional maintenance over time.

-If you receive repair estimates that exceed what you hoped to spend, you might want to think about putting that money toward a replacement, he added.
-A new HVAC system will not only help you capitalize on your home improvement budget, but it will keep your house comfortable — regardless of what the weather report says.
+If you receive repair estimates that exceed what you hoped to spend, you might want to consider investing that money into a replacement, he added.
+A new HVAC system will not only help you capitalize on your home improvement budget, but it will keep your house comfortable — no matter what the weather report says.